conholdate/products.conholdate.com/content/english/total/net/conversion/dotm-to-ppsm.md

 content:
     enable: true
     block:
-    - title_left: "DOTM to PPSM Conversion in C# .NET"
+    - title_left: "How to Convert DOTM to PPSM in C# .NET"
       content_left: |
-          Follow these simple steps to convert DOTM to PPSM in C# .NET.
-View the converted PPSM document as HTML without using any external software.
+          Follow these simple steps for DOTM to PPSM conversion in .NET.
+View the converted PPSM document as it is or render and display it as HTML without using any external software.

           -   Create **Converter** object to convert DOTM document
           -   Set the convert options for PPSM format